 In any case, Connecticut courts regularly find employment contracts enforceable against both parties.
 Such agreements will be upheld by Connecticut courts as long they do not violate any laws and were not entered fraudulently, under duress, or by mistake of the parties.
 If valid, both parties to the contract will be held responsible for abiding by its terms and liable for any breach.
 Frequently, allegations of breach of an employment contract involve issues of compensation and termination of employment.

-If you are interested in drafting an enforceable employment contract, or interested in determining whether an employment contract you have already signed is binding, please feel free to call the Employment Law Group of Maya Murphy, P.C. in Westport, CT at 203-221-3100 or email Ask@mayalaw.com today.
+If you are interested in drafting an enforceable employment contract, or interested in determining whether an employment contract you have already signed is binding, please feel free to contact Joseph Maya and the other employment law attorneys of Maya Murphy, P.C. in Westport, CT at 203-221-3100 or email Ask@mayalaw.com today.